 This trip is unique in that while the trip does end when Spring Break is over, the experience does not.
 Midtown Academy students will visit Gettysburg College sometime in March or April to tour the campus, and trip participants will reconnect with these new friends as they host them for this campus visit.

-Day 1: Settle into housing; Neighborhood tour; Meet with principal of Midtown Academy
+Day 1: Settle into housing; Neighborhood "Toxic Tour" of Baltimore; Meet with principal of Midtown Academy

 Day 2: City scavenger hunt; Finish development of College and Career Institute curriculum